-- Many students that come to the ASO early in their degree are determined to complete their B.S.E. degee in exactly four years or less.
+- Many students that come to the ASO early in their degree are determined to complete their BSE degree in exactly four years or less.
 While this is entirely achievable, an increasing number of our students prolong their degree a semester or two to pursue such things as study abroad or co-ops, both of which we highly encourage.
-Every student's personal goals and interests will be different, so keep this in mind when planning your schedule.
+Each student's personal goals and interests will be different, so keep this in mind when planning your schedule.

-Within the ME degree there are numerous prerequisites and co-requisites that every student must follow when enrolling for courses, each of which is provided in the table below:
+Within the ME degree there are numerous prerequisites and co-requisites that every student must follow when enrolling for courses.
+These are illustrated in the table below:

-* For students minoring in EE, EECS 215 will count in place of EECS 314
+* For students minoring in Electrical Engineering, EECS 215 will count in place of EECS 314

-P/A - Preceded or Accompanied By (i.e. a co-req)
+P/A - Preceded or Accompanied By (i.e. a co-requisite)

 For a visual representation of the prerequisites and co-requisites listed above, see the various ME Course Flow Diagrams shown below.
 Each row in the diagram represents a sample term within an eight term (four year) degree, and is laid out to show when a student might take each course to satisfy the prerequisites and co-requisites for the ME degree.
-Although the sample schedules laid out in these ME Course Flow Diagrams would satisfy all requirements in the appropriate sequence, they are some of many possible schedules that would work depending on a students individual circumstances.
+Although the sample schedules detailed here would satisfy all requirements in the appropriate sequence, they are only a few of the many possible schedules that would work, depending on a student's individual circumstances.

 Total Terms: Credit Hours 1 2 3 4 5 6 7 8 Subjects Required by all Programs (52-55 hours) Mathematics 115, 116, 215, 216+ 16 4 4 4 4 - - - - Engineering 100, Introduction to Engineering+ 4 4 - - - - - - - Engineering 101, Introduction to Computers+ 4 - 4 - - - - - - Chemistry 125/126 and 130 or